jquery/learn.jquery.com/page/jquery-ui/theming/write-a-theme.md

 ---
-title: How to write a theme
+title: How To Write a Theme
 level: advanced
 ---